EthenStrine/English/_posts/Notes - Macbeth.md

 Banquo is presented as the ***foil*** - the opposite or contrast in character and personally to what may be the story's protagonist - through him, we see more negative qualities of Macbeth.

+### Scene 5

+II 12-15 - **irony** - a great example of irony here - Duncan laments that, with regard to the former Thane of Cawdor, one cannot "judge a book by its cover" - the irony is that he is about to make the exact same error in judgement with Macbeth!